liferay-labs/arquillian-liferay/arquillian-extension-liferay-example/README.md

 ### Arquillian integration tests fail with error "Cannot start Karaf container"

+The simplest reason for this is that Liferay just has not fully started up and activated all necessary modules yet.
+You want to check this possibility first.

-Maybe the JMX-related OSGi modules (Apache Aries JMX, Liferay JMX hot-deploy) listed at the beginning of this document have been installed in the OSGi runtime (status "Installed" or "Resolved" in GoGo shell), but for some reason not started, which sometimes can happen for unknown reasons.
+Otherwise, maybe the JMX-related OSGi modules (Apache Aries JMX, Liferay JMX hot-deploy) listed at the beginning of this document have been installed in the OSGi runtime (status "Installed" or "Resolved" in GoGo shell), but for some reason not started, which sometimes can happen for unknown reasons.
 I this case
 * connect to the GoGo shell locally via `telnet 11311` (alternatively, use GoGo shell from the Liferay admin GUI),
 * list the corresponding modules via `lb | grep 'JMX|Aries'` and